a1865818/CleverTar-Widget_Rating/README.md

 Created distinct interfaces for data storage (`Rating`) and UI presentation (`DisplayRating`) to maintain clean separation of concerns.

 ### 2. Progressive Disclosure
-Implemented a stepped rating experience to reduce cognitive load - first stars, then feedback form.
+Implemented a stepped rating experience to reduce cognitive load - first stars, then feedback form with username input.

+### 3. User Identity Capture
+Added username field to personalize feedback and make the dashboard more informative with attributed reviews.

-### 3. Responsive Design
+### 4. Responsive Design
 All components adapt to different screen sizes with appropriate spacing and sizing.

-### 4. Accessibility
+### 5. Accessibility
 Added proper ARIA labels, keyboard navigation, and focus management for screen readers.

-### 5. Confirmation Flows
+### 6. Confirmation Flows
 Added modal confirmations for destructive actions like clearing all ratings.

 ## 📋 Installation & Setup